nerdyrodent/YourChoice/README.md

 The framework is polymorphic and self-healing, meaning you can change it however you like to do whatever you want.

 ## Usage
-Simply use this as the LLM context.
-It should present you with a menu system like this:
+Simply use OS text file as the LLM context.
+When run, it should present you with a menu system like this:

 ```
 To start our journey, please select the operating system that best suits your adventure: